Beyond Detection: Exploring Evidence-based Multi-Agent Debate for Misinformation Intervention and Persuasion: Misinformation Detection

 \subsection{Case Study}

-Figure~\ref{figure4} presents a case from Snopes25 on the claim that pathogens can be released into the air when a toilet is flushed without a closed lid.
-The affirmative team grounded their argument in scientific summaries retrieved from Wikipedia, highlighting the formation of bioaerosols during flushing and the importance of addressing preventable hygiene risks in public settings.
-In contrast, the negative team questioned the real-world relevance of these findings, emphasizing the lack of direct causal evidence and arguing against diverting attention from established transmission pathways.
-The judges ruled in favor of the affirmative, citing stronger evidence synthesis, clearer reasoning, and appropriate use of the precautionary principle.
-This case demonstrates how structured debate can facilitate interpretable, evidence-based evaluation of contested health claims.
-The full debate transcript is provided in Appendix B.
+Figure~\ref{figure4} illustrates a representative Snopes25 case concerning whether flushing a toilet with the lid open releases pathogens into the air.
+The affirmative team anchored its argument in scientific summaries retrieved from Wikipedia, emphasizing the formation of bioaerosols and the relevance of preventative hygiene measures.
+The negative team challenged the practical significance of these findings, citing limited causal evidence and cautioning against distraction from more established transmission routes.
+The judges favored the affirmative team on the basis of stronger evidence synthesis, clearer reasoning, and appropriate reliance on the precautionary principle.

-To support real-world deployment, we developed a public-facing community website for ED2D, as illustrated in Figure~\ref{figure5}.
-The platform enables users to explore structured debates generated from custom claims.
-By making the underlying debate process transparent, the website aims to strengthen user resilience to misinformation.
-A demonstration video is provided in the supplementary materials.
+To support real-world use, we additionally developed a publicly accessible ED2D community platform that allows users to generate and inspect structured debates for custom claims, as illustrated in Figure~\ref{figure5}.
+By exposing the full deliberation process, the system aims to improve user resilience to misinformation.
+A demonstration video is included in the supplementary materials.